feblesariel/api_challenge/README.md

 ## Development Challenge for Node.js

-This API is developed for Nubceo.
-MySQL, Sequelize ORM and JasonWebToken were used for the development.
+This API use MySQL, Sequelize ORM and JasonWebToken were used for the development.

 ## Install